LEAVE OF ABSENCE

 Non-Qualified Medical Leaves of Absence

 In the event an employee needs to take a leave of absence for his/her own illness, and the employee is ineligible for the Family Medical Leave Act (FMLA), it is within the discretion of the employee's supervisor, administrator, or dean to grant an unpaid medical leave of absence.
-Request forms can be obtained by contacting Toni Parsley at 280-2913.
+Request forms can be obtained by contacting Lenora Salts at 402-280-4753.

 While on a non-qualified medical leave, the employee's position is not protected by law.